voljinn/telestore/docs/sdk/testapp.md

 [Client-Side Validation Example](https://github.com/telestore-rep/test-app/blob/ff743c7db872b19f9ac69f32fabdf2c59dd6f737/src/app/client/page.tsx#L159)

-### User Authorization via TeleStore (Client Session)
+## Client side, option 2: user authorisation through TeleStore (client session)

-If your application does not have a server-side, you can authorize your user via TeleStore.
-This will allow you to perform several authorized actions, such as retrieving user information, checking their balance, making a transfer to your application account, saving, or loading application data.
+If your application does not have a server-side, you can authorise your user via TeleStore.
+This will allow you to perform several authorised actions, such as retrieving user information, checking their balance, making a transfer to your application account, saving, or loading application data.

-#### Authorization via Redirect
+### Authorisation via Redirect

-You can authorize the user by redirecting to the following URL:
+You can authorise the user by redirecting to the following URL:
 ```
 https://web.tele.store/redirect_ext_auth.html?auth_app=${APP_URL_ID}
 ```

 Where `APP_URL_ID` is the URL identifier of your application registered in TeleStore (Profile ➡ Security ➡ App URLs).

-After successful authorization, the user is redirected to the following URL:
+After successful authorisation, the user is redirected to the following URL:
 ```
 {YOUR_APP_URL}/?auth_code={AUTH_CODE}
 ```